eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

 But *Listener 2* will not hear the messages from *Talker 2* because they do not share any server or servers' network that connect them.

-We run the first server listening in localhost in default port 11811.
+Run the first server listening in localhost in default port 11811.

 .. code-block:: console

     fastdds discovery -i 0 -l 127.0.0.1 -p 11811

-In another terminal we run the second server listening in localhost in port another port, in this case 11888.
+In another terminal run the second server listening in localhost in port another port, in this case 11888.

 .. code-block:: console

     fastdds discovery -i 1 -l 127.0.0.1 -p 11888

-Now we run each node in a different terminal.
-Using the *environment variable* ``ROS_DISCOVERY_SERVER`` we decide which server they are connected to.
+Now, run each node in a different terminal.
+Use the *environment variable* ``ROS_DISCOVERY_SERVER`` to decide which server they are connected to.
 Be aware that the `ids must match
 <https://fast-dds.docs.eprosima.com/en/latest/fastdds/env_vars/env_vars.html>`__.